 Five top tips for a safe Gap Year

-will work best.
+- Equipment: If you are trekking, or even going by train, 65 litre Rucksackwill work best.
 Take a money belt.
 A pair of trekking boots and sports sandals are essential.
-A rape alarm and door lock are especially useful for girls.
+A rape alarm and door lock are especially useful.

 TO SUM UP